PSA North West April 2025: The Future of Speaking: Inclusivity & AI for Smarter Presentations

 Rachel Morgan-Trimmer is one of the UK’s best-known neurodiversity experts.
 Called a “trailblazer”, she is passionate about making places more inclusive for people like her.
 After being diagnosed with ADHD and autism in her 40s, Rachel started Firebird, her neurodiversity consultancy, training workplaces in how to recruit, retain and develop neurodivergent staff.
 She is the author of the ground-breaking book “How to be autistic”, has won a prestigious Roses award, and is frequently quoted in the press.
 Rachel loves her job but when she’s not there, she swims (slowly), cooks (messily) and plays with her two children (and occasionally the cats).

-Liz is a proud tech entrepreneur and has been recognised for her achievements in TechWomen100, TechWorld’s Top 111 UK Women in Tech Speakers, DigitalLeadersUK100, and most recently in October 2024 was awarded her globally recognized Certified Speaking Professional (CSP) Designation in Bali, Indonesia.
+Liz is founder of several successful ventures including her online community, Productivity Club; and has been recognised for her achievements in TechWomen100, TechWorld’s Top 111 UK Women in Tech Speakers, and DigitalLeadersUK100.

 The venue